DenDen2045/craftingstore-docs/docs/premium-features/custom-variables.md

 Custom variables can be used to ask the user for extra information for a specific package.

 You can ask the user for the following information:

-Text: Plain text, the user can enter any text they like.
+**Text**: Plain text, the user can enter any text they like.

-Dropdown: You pre-define selectable items that the user can choose between.
+**Dropdown**: You pre-define selectable items that the user can choose between.
 You can also charge an extra fee for a specific option.

-Alphabetic: Only alphabetic characters are allowed.
+**Alphabetic**: Only alphabetic characters are allowed.
 You can also define the min and max characters.

-Numeric: Only numbers are allowed.
+**Numeric**: Only numbers are allowed.
 You can also define the min and max amounts.

-Alphanumeric: Both letters and numbers are allowed.
+**Alphanumeric**: Both letters and numbers are allowed.

-Email: The user must enter a valid email address (valid format).
+**Email**: The user must enter a valid email address (valid format).

 [![N8XDuwwJEh.png](/img/premium-features/custom-variables/N8XDuwwJEh.png)](/img/premium-features/custom-variables/N8XDuwwJEh.png)